 If three cards are too easy, up the number of cards on the tray to six or even all twelve!

-I hope that you and your child enjoyed this Chinese New Year activity!
+I hope that you and your child enjoyed this Chinese zodiac game!

 Let me know if you have any questions in the comment section below — feel free to tell me what your Chinese zodiac animal is and if you agree/disagree with the characteristics of that animal!